ballerina-platform/module-ballerina-graphql/docs/proposals/context.md

 Implement the context support for the Ballerina GraphQL package.
 The GraphQL context can be used to pass meta-information such as auth-related information to the GraphQL resolver (resource/remote) functions.

 ## Goals
-* Provide a way to create a GraphQL context per each request nad to pass it into the resolver functions on demand.
+* Provide a way to create a GraphQL context per each request and to pass it into the resolver functions on demand.
 * Provide a way to the users to define and control the context.

 ## Motivation